Ericsson-LMF/IoT-Gateway/README.md

 7. SETTING UP OTHER OS'S FOR GATEWAY
 --------------------------------------

-With Debian Linux, you can just replicate the part 5 of the Raspberry Pi tutorial.
+With Debian/Ubuntu Linux, you can just replicate the part 5 of the Raspberry Pi tutorial.
 With other OS's, we recommend installing Java 8 with the following tutorial: https://wiki.powerfolder.com/display/PFS/Installing+Oracle+Java+on+Linux

 With Mac OS X or Microsoft Windows, you can download the correct package for Java 8 from Oracle